FreeAndFair/MobileVotingCoreCryptography/docker/de-ple-e2eviv/README.md

 The container is run interactively by the scripts and is automatically destroyed after exiting the image, i.e., via typing `exit`.
 Inside the container, all tool installations can be found under `/opt`.

+## Vulnerabilities Reported by Docker Scout

+Docker Scout currently flags "fixable critical or high-profile vulnerabilities" in this image.
+We do not intend to address these, as they do not pose any risk when using the Docker container with standard privileges to run the Clafer and Lando tooling.
+They are caused by:

+  1. The use of Ubuntu 22.04 instead of a more recent version, which is required to provide the correct `libncurses` library for `claferIG`;
+  2. The fact that Chocosolver (built from the latest revision of https://github.com/GaloisInc/chocosolver) currently requires an old version of `protobuf-java`;
+  3. The fact that the Clafer Configurator (built from the latest revision of https://github.com/gsdlab/ClaferConfigurator), which is no longer actively maintained, uses an old version of `npm`.

 ## Miscellaneous Information

 The `de-ple-e2eviv` image is built for the `linux/amd64` platform, so we do not expect any issues when running it in an Linux environment and on Intel architecture, or in the GitHub/GitLab CI.